aoloe/php-senape/README.md

     - [ ] dynamically add the result to the html
     - [x] if the settings say so, add labels to the input boxes
 - [ ] add the avatars
+      - [x] show the own avatar or the gravatar by email
+      - [ ] use the settings for the avatars
+      - [ ] correctly detect and use https
 - [x] render the widgets from php
 - [ ] translation
   - [x] create a translation class